 The Village maintains a pooled cash and cash equivalents that are available for use by all funds.
-At September 30, 2021, pooled cash and investments included petty cash of \$5,341 and deposits with financial institutions of \$24,020,501.
+At September 30, 2022, pooled cash and cash equivalents included deposits with financial institutions of \$33,485,128.
 Each fund type's portion of this pool is displayed on the financial statements as "Cash and cash equivalents".
-In addition, investments are held separately by the General Fund, Impact Fee Capital Projects Fund, and the Pension Trust Funds.
+In addition, investments are held separately by the General Fund, and the Pension Trust Funds.